St. George’s School

 Motivation, Independence, and Love of Learning

-RSI carried out a mixed methods study at Bedales School to explore student motivation among the student body.
-For this study, students at the school completed an online survey designed to measure motivation, as well as independence and passion.
+RSI carried out a mixed methods study at Bedales School to explore student motivation.
+Students at the school completed an online survey designed to measure motivation, independence, and passion for learning.
 The survey also assessed the prevalence of teaching practices that academic research shows support motivation.

-Results also reveal that teachers at Bedales often practice pedagogical techniques that research suggests support motivation, self-determination, interest, and passion, including:
+Results also reveal that teachers at Bedales often practice pedagogical techniques that research suggests support motivation, self-determination, interest, and passion, notably:

 - connecting academic learning to real life,